The Celtic Goldsmith at The Johnnie Armstrong Gallery

 For a bespoke experience curator-led visits are also available to book by appointment.

-Entrance is £25 per person, with all contributions going to the running and further development of the Museum.
+Entrance is by advance booking, and is £25 per person, with all contributions going to the running and further development of the Museum.

 Please get in touch with any special requests.